Travel vaccinations

 What is vaccination?

-Vaccination helps keeps you safe from certain infections.
+Vaccination helps keep you safe from certain infections.
 Vaccines contain tiny amounts of dead or weakened viruses, bacteria, or other substances that help your immune system prepare to fight a future infection.
 Vaccination is safe, effective and especially important when travelling.

 Why should I get vaccinated before I travel?